PERSPECTIVE

 By MingShu · · Updated

 In 221 BC, Emperor Qin Shi Huang unified China and did something that would shape Chinese culture for millennia: he carved the Imperial Seal from a legendary piece of jade called the He Shi Bi (和氏璧).
-This seal — the Chuán Guó Xǐ (传国玺) — became the ultimate symbol of legitimate authority.
+This Chinese seal stamp — the Chuán Guó Xǐ (传国玺) — became the ultimate symbol of legitimate authority.
 The Heirloom Seal of the Realm was passed down through dynasties as the proof of the Mandate of Heaven.
-Without it, you were not the Emperor; with it, your decrees were law.
+Without this ultimate seal of China, you were not the Emperor; with it, your decrees were law.

 The importance of that single carved stone rippled through every level of Chinese society.
 If the Emperor's authority required a seal, so did the governor's, the merchant's, the artist's, and eventually, every individual's.

-A traditional Chinese seal (印章) carved in stone with a mythical creature on top, alongside a red vermillion ink impression on rice paper in ancient seal script — the format used for personal and official authentication in China for over 3,000 years
+An authentic chinese seal (印章) carved in stone with a mythical creature, alongside a red vermillion ink impression on rice paper — the traditional yin zhang chop used for personal and official authentication in China for over 3,000 years.

 A traditional Chinese name seal (名章) rendered in seal script (篆书) — the same visual convention used for three millennia.